Photocurrents induced by structured light: Photocurrents induced by gradients of field polarization

 \section{Photocurrents induced by gradients of field polarization}

 Consider the photocurrents induced by electromagnetic fields with the constant in-plane amplitude $|\bm E_{\parallel}|$ in the 2DEG plane and the polarization varying along the $x$ axis.
-Figure~\ref{3d} shows examples of such fields.
-In Fig.~\ref{3d}(a), the field $\bm E_{\parallel}$ is linearly polarized and the polarization rotates from $\bm E_{\parallel} \parallel x$ at large negative $x$ to $\bm E_{\parallel} \parallel y$ at large positive $x$.
-In Fig.~\ref{3d}(b), the field polarization varies from the left-handed to the right-handed circular polarization through the linear polarization with $\bm E_\parallel \parallel y$.
+Figures~\ref{Fig_polarization}(a) and~\ref{Fig_polarization}(d) show examples of such fields.
+In Fig.~\ref{Fig_polarization}(a), the field $\bm E_{\parallel}$ is linearly polarized and the polarization rotates from $\bm E_{\parallel} \parallel x$ at large negative $x$ to $\bm E_{\parallel} \parallel y$ at large positive $x$.
+In Fig.~\ref{Fig_polarization}(d), the field polarization varies from the left-handed to the right-handed circular polarization through the linear polarization.